harness/developer-hub/kb/platform/harness-platform-faqs.md

 Ensure you are properly authenticated when switching accounts.

-### Why aren't users able log in the first time  after adding Just in time (JIT) user provisioning?
+### Why can't users log in the first time  after adding Just in time (JIT) user provisioning?

 The issue occurs after a user is set up via JIT the first time and tries to sign in via the Harness URL (`app.harness.io`) directly.

-The user needs to first go to the SAML SSO app and select the Harness icon tile.
-This will provision the user in the Harness UI.
+First, the user needs to go to the SAML SSO app and select the Harness icon tile.
+This provisions the user in the Harness UI.

 For more information, go to [Just-in-time user provisioning](/docs/platform/role-based-access-control/provision-use-jit/).